How to Use LOOKUP Function in Excel (4 Suitable Examples)

-There are a lot of functions in Excel that you can use to lookup for a value from a dataset.
+There are a lot of functions in Excel that you can use to look for a value from a dataset.
 The LOOKUP function is one of them.
 The LOOKUP function is categorized under Excel Lookup and Reference functions.
 If your problem is to find data from a range, this method will work with ease.
-In this tutorial, you will learn to use the LOOKUP function in Excel with suitable examples and proper illustrations.

 excel lookup function vector form